General Principles

 The following measures shall be applied to promote prompt and efficient emergency medical care to all patients:

 1. The safety of EMS personnel is paramount.
-Each scene must be evaluated for hazards upon arrival, and throughout patient care.
-Assess the need for additional resources as soon as possible after arrival.
+Crews must continually assess for hazards and request additional resources as early as possible.

 2. Proper personal protective equipment and body substance isolation must be utilized according to agency and industry standards.